robinKrykket/blueskyFirehoseSipper/README.md

 # Bluesky Firehose Sipper

 ## Overview
 This script listens to the Bluesky Firehose, searching for posts containing specific keywords.
 When a matching post is found, it is saved in an SQLite database for future analysis.
 Perfect for tracking trending topics, protests, and online discussions in real-time!
+Sipping out of a firehose has never been easier.

 ![image](https://github.com/user-attachments/assets/caa51b69-ac0d-49d9-b91d-672025a402b1)